You may find this article helpful if you:

 5. Offer practical help

-Did you know that almost half of all enquiries to The Banyans come from support people?
+Did you know that almost half of all enquiries to The Banyans come from those supporting others – especially those helping someone with anxiety.
 You are able to help your loved one seek the support they need to live well again.

-Don’t let an anxiety disorder rob them of their chance to live an enriching life.
+Don’t let an anxiety disorder rob them of their chance to live a fulfilling life.
 The Banyans can help them regain control over their anxiety, and pursue life with resilience.
-Call us today.
+Call our expert team for a confidential discussion 24/7 on 1300 226 926, or make an enquiry below.